 While the male betta creates its bubble nests out of very small air bubbles, the actual nest is usually covered with a fine substrate (such as the fine-grain sand found at pet stores).
 This allows a smooth surface for the nest to form on without being too bumpy or rough to hurt the eggs or fry.

 Bettas have a labyrinth organ that enables betta fish to breathe air from the atmosphere, and it is also used for creating bubbles.
-It is located towards the rear of the fish, just below its gills.
-When the betta uses this organ, it widens to take in water.
-It then contracts to expel that same water back outside the fish with great force and speed, creating a bubbling effect.
+It is located just below the gills.
+When the betta uses this organ, it widens to take in oxygen.
+It then contracts to expel that oxygen and create a bubbling effect.

-The male betta will go through several different stages of nest building before he is finished.
+Male betta fish go through several different stages of bubble nest building before it is finished.

 Next, he will take the air out of his mouth and blow it into the substrate pile, where he spreads it out to give himself more room to blow more air.
 He may also pick up larger objects with his mouth (like pebbles or leaves) and place them on the pile to better shape the bubble nest.

-The male betta will keep blowing air into the substrate until his bubble nest is completed.
+The male betta will keep blowing air into the substrate until the nest is completed.
 He may blow small amounts of substrate out as he works, but most of it remains inside the nest with just a few “windows” open so that more air can come in.
-The windows are kept very small so that the male betta can guard them easily and keep other males out.

 What Happens When The Bubble Nest Building Is Complete

-Once a male betta’s bubble nest has been built, the male betta will go to the surface and flap his fins rapidly to draw attention to it.
+Once a male betta fish bubble nest has been built, he will go to the surface and flap his fins rapidly to draw attention to it.
 He may also turn around in circles in full view of any female betta fish that might be interested (he’s showing off).

 Below is an interesting video of the mating process of betta fish.

-If the female betta does not like this male, she will swim away and either find another bubble nest to lay her eggs in or lay them on plants in the aquarium.
+If the female betta does not like the male, she will swim away and either find another bubble nest to lay her eggs in or lay them on plants in the aquarium.

-If your betta has built a bubble nest and you have a female to introduce him to, I have 2 other articles: How Long are Betta Fish Pregnant For, and Baby Betta Fish (Care and Feeding Guide) which both contain useful information about betta breeding.
+If your betta has built a nest and you have a female to introduce him to, I have 2 other articles: How Long are Betta Fish Pregnant, and Baby Betta Fish (Care and Feeding Guide) which both contain useful information about betta breeding.

 How Can You Tell If A Betta Is Building A Bubble Nest